machinewrapped/srt-merger/README.md

 # srt-merger

 This is a simple utility to help merge two different subtitle translations for a film.
 It aligns the subtitles using timecodes and allows individual lines to be selected from each file (or neither/both), then generates a new `.srt` file with the selected lines.
-Double-click on a subtitle to edit the text.

 [Run it in your browser](https://machinewrapped.github.io/srt-merger/)